-With 2016 in the rear-view mirror, it’s time to take a look at the malware industry and see how it evolved, the strategies fraudsters are using and what we can expect in the year 2017.
+With 2016 in the rear-view mirror, it’s time to take a look at the malware industry and see how it evolved, which trends have emerged, the strategies fraudsters are using and what we can expect in the year 2017.

 Malware Trends in 2016